Addiction and Chemical Dependency

 Who is at Risk and How?

-People who use drugs and alcohol are often are highly susceptible to developing chemical dependency and addiction often shortly follows.
+People who use prescription drugs, illegal drugs, or drink alcohol are often are highly susceptible to developing chemical dependency and addiction often shortly follows.
 Either the tolerance that they have developed or the fear of withdrawal symptoms promotes the the addictive behavior and it can spiral out of control quickly.

 Has Your Chemical Dependency Become an Addiction?

+The side effects of dependency can also be seen as warning signs of addiction.
 Symptoms of addiction will also vary depending on the substance or chemical that they have become dependent upon.
-The most common side effects reported by people dependent on a chemical include the following:
+Side effects that are the most common signs of addiction include the following: